deeplearning4j/deeplearning4j/gettingstarted.md

 * Install [Anaconda](http://docs.continuum.io/anaconda/install.html#windows-install).
 If your system doesn't like the default 64-bit install, try the 32-bit offered on the same download page.
 (Deeplearning4j depends on Anaconda to use the graphics generator matplotlib.)

 * Install [Lapack](http://icl.cs.utk.edu/lapack-for-windows/lapack/).
-Lapack will ask you if you have Intel compilers.
+Lapack will ask if you have Intel compilers.
 You do not.

 * Instead, you will need to install [MinGW 32 bits](http://www.mingw.org/) (the download button is on the upper right) and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).
 * Lapack offers the alternative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 You'll also want to look at the documentation for [Basic Linear Algebra Subprograms (BLAS)](http://www.netlib.org/blas/).